skorni24/real-climate/README.md

 List of dependencies required to set up and run the application:

 - **Node.js:** Ensure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
-- **Docker:** If you are using Docker for any services, ensure Docker is installed.
-You can download it from [docker.com](https://www.docker.com/).